ForbesLindesay/QJS/README.md

 math.add(Q.delay(3, 5000), Q.delay(2, 5000)).then(console.log).end();
 ```

 If you ran consumer.js, it would create a _promise_ for `2` and a _promise_ for `3`.
 These promises both take 5 seconds to resolve (you could imagine them being pulled from a server).
-The add method recieves both promises and then waits for both to be resolved before adding them together.
+The add method recieves both promises and then waits (sequentially) for both to be resolved before adding them together.
 We then log the output of 5.

+Because the time starts when we create the promise, it is not important that we then wait for them sequentially.

 Useful Example
 ---------------------